Today I’m sharing a guest post with you by Allie, a blogger over at Zippy Home Life.

 How Minimalism Made Me More Intentional With Our Money

 Have you ever felt like you’re just surrounded by stuff?
 One day, several years ago, I found myself looking around our home and wondering how we had accumulated so many things over the years.
-There were many items that we were storing in our home that we hadn’t touched in a long time, didn’t use on a regular basis, and frankly, were zapping the energy out of me and our space.
+There were many items that we were storing in the home that we hadn’t touched in a long time, didn’t use on a regular basis, and frankly, were zapping the energy out of me and our space.

 It made me realize that it was time to make a cognizant effort to really think about what needs to come into our home.
 (And what could be removed from it!)
 As a result, my effort to reduce clutter and simplify our lifestyle led to saving money as well.